 In the UK some lockdown restrictions put in place due to Covid-19 have ended.
 Further relaxations are coming, whether you are in England, Wales, Scotland or Northern Ireland.
-Some children have returned to school and more will be joining them soon or in the Autumn.
+Many more children will be returning to school in the Autumn.
 Some of the coverage on television and in the papers can make it seem that the world is slowly going back to normal, and that people are already enjoying a return to their usual way of life.

 It’s not the same for everyone, though.
 It can be very hard to feel that other people are celebrating new freedoms when you feel worse than ever.